linkerd/linkerd/linkerd/docs/interpreter.md

 [`namers`](#namers), with a fallback to the default Finagle `Namer.Global` that handles paths of the form `/$/`.

-## namerd
+## namerd thrift

 kind: `io.l5d.namerd`
-kind: `io.l5d.namerd.http`

-The namerd interpreter offloads the responsibilities of name resolution to the namerd service.
+The namerd thrift interpreter offloads the responsibilities of name resolution to the namerd service.
 Any namers configured in this linkerd are not used.
-The `io.l5d.namerd` interpreter uses namerd's long-poll thrift interface and the `io.l5d.namerd.http` interpreter uses namerd's HTTP streaming interface.
+The interpreter users namerd's long-poll thrift interface.
 Note that the protocol that the interpreter uses to talk to namerd is unrelated to the protocols of linkerd's routers.

 Key | Default Value | Description
 --- | ------------- | -----------
-experimental | _required_ | Because the http version is still considered experimental, you must set this to `true` to use it. dst | _required_ | A Finagle path locating the namerd service. namespace | `default` | The name of the namerd dtab to use. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd.
+dst | _required_ | A Finagle path locating the namerd service. namespace | `default` | The name of the namerd dtab to use. retry | see [namerd retry](#namerd-retry) | An object configuring retry backoffs for requests to namerd.